What should i look for in a therapist?

 Counselling Services for Waterloo Region

 A good therapist is someone who has done extensive training in a relevant field and has counselled for a number of years.
 You might see a number of different acronyms indicating what kind of education a professional has gone through in order to become proficient in counselling.
-If you are confused (and you very well might be - this is confusing stuff), check out this page to better understand what people's acronyms actually mean.

 If you want more information on what to look for in an effective therapist, check out this link.